-- Exceptional Ease of Use. uKit is not just simple for everyone – its is exceptionally easy-to-use, especially for those people who don’t have a single notion of what website development actually is.
-This is partially due to the WYSIWYG website editor and drag-and-drop feature that allow controlling all the stages of the web design process with ease.
+The website builder has a rich collection of responsive templates, which fall into niche categories and are 100% customizable to fit any niche.
+The system is exceptionally easy-to-use, especially for those people who don’t have a single notion of what website development actually is.
+This is partially due to the WYSIWYG website editor and drag-and-drop feature that allow controlling all the stages of the web design process.

 - Enhanced System Integration.
 You are welcome to integrate your uKit account with that of other external services or CRM to boost the sales amount, track leads, website statistics, conversion rates and factors that affect them.

 - Outsourcing Capabilities. uKit Developer Access makes it possible for business owners to establish partnership relations with developers, marketers, content managers and other members, who can work for the benefit of the company.

 - Integrated Business Widgets.
 The website builder has a set of business-specific widgets and add-ons, integration of which will boost your business website specialization.
-These include Online Calculator (the well-known uCalc), Timeline, Steps and more.

 - eCommerce Options.
 With uKit, you can launch a web store in one of two ways – either by integrating a special eCommerce widget into the website or by synchronizing your uKit account with that on Ecwid.